naipmoro/naipmoro.github.io/_posts/2017-10-25-lof-reference.md

      The dual of an equation $E$ is denoted by $Ed$.
 As above,
      $E \leftrightarrow Ed$.

-_Remark._ All three transformations are involutions: whether $t=n,c,$ or $d$,
+_Remark._ All three transformations are involutions: whether $\theta=n,c,$ or
-$Ett=E$.
-Among the transformations, duals are particularly significant --- interpreted logically, $Ed$ means the same as $E$ with the truth values reversed.
+$d$, $E\theta\theta=E$.
+Together with the identity transformation, these form a Klein 4-group.
+Among the transformations, duals are particularly significant
+--- interpreted logically, $Ed$ means the same as $E$ with the truth values reversed.
 Occasionaly, the same equation can be the result of more than one transformation.
 In such cases, we make an arbitrary choice for the label.

+We may also resort to _selective_ duals and contraduals, where not every variable is crossed.
+An equation will typically have multiple selective [contra]duals.

 $$\begin{array}{l l}
 \textbf{Axioms} & \\[1ex]